 I wish all my Thursday’s were as good as the one spent in the Business Class cabin of an Etihad flight from London to Abu Dhabi.
 ‘I have to go to Abu Dhabi on Tuesday, are you in?’.
-Not being one to miss a travel opportunity I responded with a ‘hell yeah!’ and placed an emergency ASOS order for a few midi skirts.
-Priorities!
+Not being one to miss a travel opportunity I responded with a ‘hell yeah!’.
 After our amazing experience in the Emirates private suite from Hong Kong to Bangkok I couldn’t wait to try Etihad, the national airline of the UAE.

 The Business Class cabin had 32 seats on the London to Abu Dhabi flight and 22 on the way back to Dublin.
 The seats are in a 1-2-1 configuration and the cabin was private and quiet.
 The decor was quite modern and funky (for a plane!) with a beige and black theme running throughout.

 We were welcomed on board with a glass of champagne and a hot towel.
 Always a good way to start a flight!

 The seats are designed as private shells and convert into a flat bed when it’s time to sleep.
 The seat is comfortable in both the upright and flat bed position and the soft comforter and pillow are cosy.
 I’m a sucker for a starry ceiling when the cabin lights dim and Etihad didn’t disappoint!

 The seat converted to a 6″1 flat bed so there was plenty of room for a shortie like myself.
 The husband measures in at bang on 6’1 and still found the seat comfortable and spacious.